malte-wessel/minimal-flux/README.md

 ### Isolation

-A lot of problems that people have with flux is (besides the bootstrapping) that they don't know where to put things and which actor is allowed to perform which operation.
+A lot of problems that people have with flux is that they don't know where to put things and which actor is allowed to perform which operation.
 Minimal-flux isolates stores and actions, so that you are forced to follow the flux pattern.

 Here are the rules :)